simone-sanfratello/log-segment/README.md

 **Production**

 Different behaviour for each level:
-  - disable not interesting parts: success level, template rendering
+  - disable not interesting parts: success level
   - different file for each type: *info, warning, error* and remove marks
   - separate sql file